thanhBkap/Employee-Scheduling-Privacy/README.md

 Welcome to Employee Scheduling
 Nice to see you here!

-Whenever you have trouble in the game, We will be ready to support you.
+Whenever you have trouble in the app, We will be ready to support you.

 Privacy Policy
 Devy built the Employee Scheduling app as a free app.
 This SERVICE is provided by Devy at no cost and is intended for use as is.